-Feedback from residents, staff and one visiting relative was all positive in respect of the provision of care, staffing, and the general ambience of the home.
+Feedback from residents and one visiting relative was all positive in relation the provision of care, the kindness and support received from staff, the provision of meals and the provision of activities.

 The findings of this report will provide the home with the necessary information to assist them to fulfil their responsibilities, enhance practice and resident experience.